Jako/minifyRegistered/docs/usage.md

 ## System Settings

-The following MODX system settings are available:
+MinifyRegistered uses the following system settings in the namespace `minifyregistered`:

 Key | Description | Default
 ----|-------------|--------